bryceweiner/GCS-Paper/QBU.md

-# The Quantum Branching Universe: A Unified Framework for Cosmic Structure and Dark Energy
+# The Quantum Branching Universe: A Unified Framework for Cosmic Structure and Quantum Mechanics

 Bryce Weiner